Bison Legacy Society

 There are several ways in which the proceeds of a life insurance policy may be contributed to the National Park Trust.
 For example, you may irrevocably assign the assets of a paid policy to NPT, or you may name NPT as a primary or contingent beneficiary of the proceeds and whether this option might be right for you.

-Charitable Trust: Pays you income then benefits NPT after your lifetime
+Charitable Trusts: Pays you income then benefits NPT after your lifetime

 Charitable trusts are irrevocable trusts that pay you or a loved one income for life, with the remainder going to NPT.
 They provide an immediate tax deduction to the donor, as well as possible capital gains tax savings over the term of the trust.
 Please click here to contact us for more information and talk with your proffessional advisors about this opportunity.